Though many golfers assume that expensive balls play a vital role to make your golf game better, that’s not entirely true.

 The difference in distance between one ball and the other should not be more than 20 yards though.

-Well, it basically tells a lot about the ease and flexibility to compress a golf ball.
+Well, it basically tells a lot about the ease and flexibility of compressing a golf ball.

 Those with slow swing speeds prefer a lower compression rating to get some extra spin and cover the extra distance.